software-development-project-1/software-development-project-1.github.io/material/sprint-1.md

 > Add a Blog JPA entity class and a BlogRepository JPA repository class

-> Add a Thymeleaf template for the blog creation form containing fields for name and description
+> Add a template for the blog creation form containing fields for name and description

 > Add a BlogController controller class and methods for rendering and handling the submission of the blog creation form